Group Leader

 Warren C. Eveland Chair in Biological Sciences

-BS and PhD, University of Wisconsin-Madison
+B.S. and Ph.D., University of Wisconsin-Madison

-Post-doctoral Scholar, Harvard University
+Postdoctoral Scholar, Harvard University

 Searle Scholar; National Institutes of Health Research Career Development Award; UCLA Faculty Career Development Awards; Guggenheim Foundation Fellow; Charles Albert Shull Award of ASPB; Herbert Newby McCoy Award; AAAS Fellow; ASPB Fellow; NAS Gilbert Morgan Smith Medal; ASPB Charles F. Kettering Award; Humboldt Forschungspreis (Alexander von Humboldt Foundation); Darbaker Prize from the Botanical Society of America; Elected to the U.S. National Academy of Sciences, Elected to the American Academy of Arts and Sciences; External Member, Max Planck Institute – Molecular Plant Physiology, Elected to Germany Academy of Sciences Leopoldina